Icemaker: Alternative refrigerants

 In their continuous research of methods to replace ozone-depleting refrigerants and greenhouse refrigerants (CFCs, HCFCs and HFCs, respectively) the scientific community together with the refrigerant industry came up with alternative all-natural refrigerants which are eco-friendly.
-According to a report issued by the UN Environment Programme, “the increase in HFC emissions is projected to offset much of the climate benefit achieved by the earlier reduction in the emissions of Ozone depleting substances”.
+According to a report issued by the UN Environment Programme, "the increase in HFC emissions is projected to offset much of the climate benefit achieved by the earlier reduction in the emissions of Ozone depleting substances".
 Among non-HFC refrigerants found to successfully replace the traditional ones are ammonia, hydrocarbons and carbon dioxide.

 Ammonia

 The history of refrigeration began with the use of ammonia.
 After more than 120 years, this substance is still the preeminent refrigerant used by household, commercial and industrial refrigeration systems.
 The major problem with ammonia is its toxicity at relatively low concentrations.
-On the other hand, ammonia has zero impact on the ozone layer and very low global warming effects.
-While deaths caused by ammonia exposure are extremely rare, the scientific community has come up with safer and technologically solid mechanisms of preventing ammonia leakage in modern refrigerating equipment.
-This problem out of the way, ammonia is considered an eco-friendly refrigerant with numerous applications.
+On the other hand, ammonia has an ozone depletion potential (ODP) of zero and very low global warming effects.
+While deaths caused by ammonia exposure are extremely rare, the scientific community has come up with safer and technologically solid mechanisms of preventing ammonia leakage in modern refrigerating equipment when properly maintained and inspected.
+Ammonia-based refrigeration systems are also less expensive to build than CFC-based systems, because narrower-diameter piping can be used, and the ammonia itself is considerably less expensive than CFCs or HCFCs while also being somewhat more efficient as a refrigerant.

 Carbon dioxide (CO2)

-Carbon dioxide has been used as a refrigerant for many years.
-Just like ammonia, it has fallen in almost complete disuse due to its low critical point and its high operating pressure.
-Carbon dioxide has zero impact on the ozone layer and the global warming effects of the quantities required for use as a refrigerant are also negligible.
-Modern technology is solving such issues and CO_{2} is widely used today as an alternative to traditional refrigeration in several fields: industrial refrigeration (CO_{2} is usually combined with ammonia, either in cascade systems or as a volatile brine), the food industry (food and retail refrigeration), heating (heat pumps) and the transportation industry (transport refrigeration).
+Carbon dioxide, which has been in use as a refrigerant since the nineteenth century, also has an ODP of zero.
+Its use had declined in favor of HCFC/CFC refrigerants, due to the high operating pressures necessary for its implementation in comparison to those chemical compounds.
+Modern technology is solving such issues and CO_{2} is more widely used today as an alternative due to climate concern issues in several fields: industrial refrigeration (CO_{2} is usually combined with ammonia, either in cascade systems or as a volatile brine), the food industry (food and retail refrigeration), heating (heat pumps) and the transportation industry (transport refrigeration).

 Hydrocarbons

 Hydrocarbons are natural products with high thermodynamic properties, zero ozone-layer impact and negligible global warming effects.
 One issue with hydrocarbons is that they are highly flammable, restricting their use to specific applications in the refrigeration industry.

 In 2011, the EPA has approved three alternative refrigerants to replace hydrofluorocarbons (HFCs) in commercial and household freezers via the Significant New Alternatives Policy (SNAP) program.
 The three alternative refrigerants legalized by the EPA were hydrocarbons propane, isobutane and a substance called HCR188C – a hydrocarbon blend (ethane, propane, isobutane and n-butane).
-HCR188C is used today in commercial refrigeration applications (supermarket refrigerators, stand-alone refrigerators and refrigerating display cases), in refrigerated transportation, automotive air-conditioning systems and retrofit safety valve (for automotive applications) and residential window air-conditioners.
+HCR188C is used today in commercial refrigeration applications (supermarket refrigerators, stand-alone refrigerators and refrigerating display cases), in refrigerated transportation, automotive air-conditioning systems and retrofit safety valve (for automotive applications) and residential window air conditioners.